dracory/base/swf/README.md

     step2.Title = "Second Step"
     step2.Description = "This is the second step of the workflow"

-    // Add steps to the workflow
+    // Add steps to the workflow in sequence wf.AddStep(step1)
-    wf.AddStep(step1)
     wf.AddStep(step2)

+    // Steps will be executed in the order they were added
     // Get the current step
     currentStep := wf.GetCurrentStep()
     fmt.Printf("Current step: %s\n", currentStep.Name)